-Standing at 5-foot-11 and 230 pounds, in rolled up tan jeans, suede blue dress shoes, with a Gucci fanny pack and gold jewelry, Jordan Gowins stood out among the simple-clad inmates at Riverhead Corrections facility.
+Standing at 5-foot-11 and 230 pounds, in rolled-up tan jeans, suede blue dress shoes, with a Gucci fanny pack and gold jewelry, Jordan Gowins stood out among the simple-clad inmates at Riverhead Corrections facility.

-He took a day off from a grueling 7-days-a-week training schedule as an NFL prospect to speak with some of the younger inmates, aged 18 to 25, about his life’s journey and how to overcome obstacles Monday afternoon.
+He took a day off from a grueling seven-day-a-week training schedule as an NFL prospect to speak with some of the younger inmates, aged 18 to 25, about his life’s journey and how to overcome obstacles Monday afternoon.